 …elevated n-6 intakes are associated with an increase in all inflammatory diseases – which is to say virtually all diseases.
 The list includes (but isn’t limited to):

 - irritable bowel syndrome & inflammatory bowel disease

 You can’t have an article about excess PUFA without mentioning Dr. Ray Peat.
 From his article Unsaturated fatty acids: Nutritionally essential, or toxic?:

 “A series of studies about 20 years ago showed that the functions of the thyroid hormone are all inhibited by unsaturated fats, with the inhibition increasing in proportion to the number of unsaturations (double bonds) in the fat molecule.”

 “When the tissues are saturated with those antithyroid fats, metabolism slows, especially when any stress, such as cold or hunger, increases the concentration of free fatty acids in the blood stream. “

 But how?
-For that part of the puzzle I found this explanation on a post by Tom Brimeyer, who has a site that focuses on thyroid health.
+For that part of the puzzle, I found this explanation in a post by Tom Brimeyer, who has a site that focuses on thyroid health.

 - Polyunsaturated fats block the thyroid gland from secreting thyroid hormone.

 - Polyunsaturated fats block the transport of thyroid hormone to your cells within your bloodstream.

 - Polyunsaturated fats block your cells from properly utilizing the thyroid hormone that is available.